promise/readme/README.md

 # 👋 I'm Glenn

-a `18.0529`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `18.053`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+💪 Opened PR #1 in ItsRauf/datetimecord
+✨ Pushed 2 commits to promise/datetimecord
+🍴 Forked promise/datetimecord from ItsRauf/datetimecord
 🗣 Commented on #1 in yonilerner/yonebot
 📝 Created review (approved) on PR #50 in biaw/test-area
 📝 Created review (approved) on PR #54 in biaw/phone